AbinavKumar/MLStockPortfolio/README.md

 - Including time aspect

 ### Algorithms:
-With a larger dataset I would have been able to test out deep learning algorithms and in-turn some potentially interesting ensemble methodologies.
+- With a larger dataset I would have been able to test out deep learning algorithms and in-turn some potentially interesting ensemble methodologies.
+- I trim the optimal portfolio to select fewer stocks using a less than ideal method.

 ## Appendix